dst202/blog-test/posts/graphQL-API-in-vanilla-JavaScript.md

 ![github user repostories input page](https://res.cloudinary.com/cortehz/image/upload/v1623158091/blog_images/github-profile.png)

-In our _main.js_ we need to change our earlier self-calling async function to trigger only when the user submits the form, add the following to the top of the file, just beneath our endpoint URL declaration.
+In our _main.js_ we need to change our earlier self-calling async function to trigger only when the user submits the form, add the following to the top of the file, just beneath our endpoint URL declaration, replacing the self-calling async and hardcoded username.

 ```javascript